riboseinc/jekyll-theme-open-project/README.md

    to the one we are releasing.

 4. Run `bundle --full-index`, ensure it pulls the newly released plugin gem.
+   (It may take a couple minutes after releasing helpers plugin for gem index to update.)

 5. Make a commit for the new release (“chore: Release vX.X.X”).